A transaction is an agreement between a buyer and seller about a deal. The deal will involve cash for a product or service.

 Accrual and cash accounting are both accounting methods.

 For example, a toy retailer purchases inventory from a toy manufacturer on 1 Jan 2022.
 The toy retailer promises to make payment by the end of the month and makes payment on 28 Jan 2022.
-The toy retailer will record the inventory purchase transaction on 28 Jan 2022 as that was the date that the cash outflow was recorded.
+The toy retailer records the inventory order transaction on 28 Jan 2022.
+This is the date of the cash outflow.

-Cash accounting is where transactions are recorded as when the agreement is made.
-Continuing our toy retailer example from above, the toy retailer will record the expense on 1 Jan 2022 instead of 28 Jan 2022 since the agreement (of purchase) was made on 1 Jan 2022.
+Cash accounting is where one records transactions at the date of the agreement.
+Let’s continue from our toy retailer example above.
+The toy retailer records the expense on 1 Jan 2022 instead of 28 Jan 2022.
+This is because the agreement (of the inventory order) was on 1 Jan 2022.

-Cash accounting can be more straightforward since it gives a company a clear picture of the cash on hand and amount of cash it needs for all it’s expenses.
-However, the disadvantage is that it may be more difficult for the accountant to reconcile everything accurately since they will need to look at all invoices and purchase orders in addition to the bank statements.
+Cash accounting is more straightforward.
+It gives a company a clear picture of the cash on hand and amount of cash it needs for all its expenses.
+But it is difficult for the accountant to reconcile everything.
+The accountant must look at all invoices and orders, along with the bank statements.

 What does a transaction consist of?